nicsure/QuanshengDock/README.md

 # **Quansheng Dock** V 0.28.1q
+- Requires firmware 0.28.1q XVFO will not function without it.

 A WPF Windows app that allows remote operation of the Quansheng UV-K5 (and equivalent) hand-held radios via the programming cable.
 - If upgrading from a version before 0.27.3q the new version will likely have HUGE text on the LCD screen.
 This is because I had to change the way the "F Stretch" feature worked.
 If this happens open up your settings and change "F Stretch" to a value around 0.20